-Our mission is to create clothing for a healthier, more sustainable Planet.
+To create clothing for a healthier, more sustainable planet.

 Local production naturally reduces our carbon footprint.

-• Since the 2000s, fashion production has doubled and it will likely triple by 2050, according to the American Chemical Society.
+• According to the American Chemical Society, fashion production has doubled since the 2000s, and will likely triple by 2050.

-• The fashion industry produces 1.2 million metric tons of CO2 each year.
+• The fashion industry products 1.2 billion metric tons of CO2 each year.

-• Polyester, which is actually plastic made from fossil fuels, is used for about 65 percent of all clothing, and consumes 70 million barrels of oil each year.
+• Polyester, a plastic made from fossil fuels, is used for about 65% of all clothing and consumes 70 million barrels of oil each year.

-• It’s estimated that 35 percent of the microplastics in the ocean come from the fashion industry.
-While some brands use “recycled polyester” from PET bottles, which emits 50 to 25 percent fewer emissions than virgin polyester, effective polyester recycling is limited, so after use, these garments still usually end up in the landfill where they can shed microfibers.
+• It is estimated that 35% of microplastics in the ocean come from the fashion industry.
+While some brands use “recycled polyester” from PET bottles (emits 50 to 25% fewer emissions than virgin polyester), effective polyester recycling is limited.
+After use, these garments still end up in landfills, where they can shed microfibers.